-Impact level Description/criteria Examples Level 1: (LOW) small change or improvement local playground or area upgrade Low impact, to a facility or service at a local street furniture installation township/ level and low risk of conflict at low impact road changes or upgrades neighbourhood the local level community building upgrades (everything is minor amendment to Local Environmental Plan or Development Control Plan 'local') changes to a local activity or program e.g. time or location local events, celebrations or festivals licence, lease, activity approval assessing development application Level 2: (LOW - recurring large scale programs improvements to shire-wide services MODERATE) and activities that impact upgrade of regional facilities/parks Low to across all or a large scale of changes to customer services e.g. rate payments, office hours moderate Eurobodalla, but have a lower rezoning/reclassifying land impact, all of level or potential for weed control and Landcare programs Eurobodalla controversy or concern capital works program road sealing programs community events e.g. NAIDOC celebrations, Youth Week, Volunteers and Seniors Week Level 3: marginal to moderate level of remove, redevelop or relocate a park/playground (MODERATE) real or perceived impact or risk changes to or loss of a service e.g. local youth services Marginal to to a local area, community or Plan of Management moderate group or all of Eurobodalla new or major amendment to Local Environment Plan impact, specific Development Control Plan township/ town centre studies, urban/rural strategies neighbourhood changes to car parking areas or all of medium-high impact road closure or updates Eurobodalla Emergency management e.g. bushfire
+Impact level Description/criteria Examples Level 1: (LOW) small change or improvement local playground or area upgrade Low impact, to a facility or service at a local street furniture installation township/ level and low risk of conflict at low impact road changes or upgrades neighbourhood the local level community building upgrades (everything is minor amendment to Local Environmental Plan or Development Control Plan 'local') changes to a local activity or program e.g. time or location local events, celebrations or festivals licence, lease, activity approval assessing development application Level 2: (LOW - recurring large scale programs improvements to shire-wide services MODERATE) and activities that impact upgrade of regional facilities/parks Low to across all or a large scale of changes to customer services e.g. rate payments, office hours moderate Eurobodalla, but have a lower rezoning/reclassifying land impact, all of level or potential for weed control and Landcare programs Eurobodalla controversy or concern capital works program road sealing programs • community events e.g. NAIDOC celebrations, Youth Week, Volunteers and Seniors Week Level 3: marginal to moderate level of remove, redevelop or relocate a park/playground (MODERATE) real or perceived impact or risk changes to or loss of a service e.g. local youth services Marginal to to a local area, community or Plan of Management moderate group or all of Eurobodalla new or major amendment to Local Environment Plan impact, specific Development Control Plan township/ town centre studies, urban/rural strategies neighbourhood changes to car parking areas or all of medium-high impact road closure or updates Eurobodalla Emergency management e.g. bushfire

-Level 4: - high lavel of goal on goars to d

-high level of real or perceived major change to strategic policy or operations as determined by Council e.g. service reviews,

-(MODERATE - impact or risk to a local area, Delivery Program

-HIGH) community or group remove a shire-wide service e.g. library, recycling, transport

-High impact, potential for a high level of provision of a regional facility e.g. aquatic/sports centre

-specific public interest or controversy changes or impact to natural bushland or waterway (impacting nature values)

-township/ or division within the

-neighbourhood community

-loss of or significant change to

-a local facility or service

-significant expenditure or

-allocation of resources

-Level 5: (HIGH) high level of real or perceived Local Government Election

-High impact, all impact on the whole or a large Community Strategic Plan

-of Eurobodalla part of Eurobodalla Shire ,

-significant impact on attributes

-of high value to the community

-(environment/heritage/

-landscape)

-impact on health, safety or

-wellbeing of the community

-high degree of community

-interest

-- potential impact on state of

-regional strategies or direction

-significant expenditure and/or

-reallocation of resources
+Level 4: (MODERATE - HIGH) High impact, specific township/ neighbourhood high level of real or perceived impact or risk to a local area, community or group potential for a high level of public interest or controversy or division within the community loss of or significant change to a local facility or service significant expenditure or allocation of resources Delivery Program remove a shire-wide service e.g. library, recycling, transport provision of a regional facility e.g. aquatic/sports centre Level 5: (HIGH) High impact, all of Eurobodalla high level of real or perceived impact on the whole or a large part of Eurobodalla Shire significant impact on attributes of high value to the community (environment/heritage/ landscape) impact on health, safety or wellbeing of the community high degree of community interest potential impact on State or regional strategies or direction significant expenditure and/or reallocation of resources